Thee Headcoatees

-Thee Headcoatees are an all-female garage band formed in Chatham, Kent, England in 1991.
+Thee Headcoatees are an English all-female garage band formed in Chatham, Kent, England in 1991.
 They were part of the Medway scene.
 The members were Holly Golightly, Kyra LaRubia, Ludella Black and "Bongo" Debbie Green.
-After disbanding in 1999, the band reformed in 2025 and released the album Man Trap.
+After disbanding in 1999, the band reformed in 2025 and released the album Man-Trap.

 Formation

 Thee Headcoatees were formed by Billy Childish as a backing group for his band Thee Headcoats.
 Ludella Black's previous band The Delmonas had performed the same function for Childish's earlier bands, starting with The Milkshakes.
 Their songs were principally written by Billy Childish and were songs that did not suit his own acts.
 After Holly Golightly did a cameo appearance with Thee Headcoats, Childish added her to The Delmonas lineup; soon thereafter the band was renamed Thee Headcoatees.

 History

 As a backing band Thee Headcoatees initially would just do a few songs to warm up for Thee Headcoats.
 Their song "Headcoat Girl" on The Sisters of Suave even states "I wanna be a headcoat girl".
 In 1991 the band cut their first album Girlsville for Hangman Records.
 It consisted of songs written by Billy Childish and covers of songs by The Kinks (Last Plane Home), The Beatles (Run For Your Life), The Tamrons (Wild Man) and more.
 In 1998 Debbie Green left the band, which was reduced to a three piece for their final album, Here Comes Cessation.
 Thee Headcoatees continued to tour with Thee Headcoats until the group folded in 1999.